 - Paint pail/liners

 Here’s a little confession.
 I get lazy sometimes when I paint.
 I don’t always want to sand furniture, but this surface was pretty slick to start with.
 This paint says you don’t need to sand or prime, but I felt like there was lots of Pledge built up over the years!
-It needed something to get the paint to adhere.
-I used liquid deglosser.
+It needed something to get the paint to adhere to.
+I used a liquid deglosser.
 Follow the directions on the bottle and you’re good to go.
 You wipe the liquid deglosser, then wipe with a clean cloth.
 I used this same process in my kitchen cabinet painting and it works beautifully!

-I had an 8 ounce jar of the paint and I didn’t quite use all of it after two coats of paint.
+I had an 8-ounce jar of the paint and I didn’t quite use all of it after two coats of paint.
 And I didn’t prime this one since I was using a dark color over dark stain.
 If I had chosen a light color, it would’ve taken more coats of paint or else I would’ve primed it first.

 Here’s my favorite thing about this paint – it has excellent coverage.
 If I had been more careful, I probably could’ve gotten away with one coat!
 And it’s super smooth.
 There are a few brush strokes and one tip about satin paint – It’s noticeable when you go back over an already painted spot.